exonum/exonum-doc/src/advanced/serialization.md

     binary format all fields of such sequence are placed in the header, its body is empty.

-Variable-length types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
+[Var-length types](#var-length-types) take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
 So the header points to the data in the body.
 Data segments are placed in the body without gaps or overlaps, and in the same order as the corresponding fields in the header.

 #### Slices

 A slice is a data structure consisting of a collection of same type elements.
 A slice is stored so that the position of each element can be computed from its index.
 Slice elements are located in memory without gaps in the order of increasing their indexes.

-Slices can contain elements with variable length (in fact, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located further in memory).
+Slices like sequences have header and body.
+If slice consists of [fixed-length](#fixed-length-types) elements, then its body contain elements themselves.
+If slice consists of [var-length](#var-length-types) elements, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located further in memory.

 !!! note
     In the current implementation, a slice of strings can not be serialized